§ 6301 Definitions [For application of this section, see 79 Del. Laws, c. 161, § 5]

 Upon receiving a dealer license application for approval, and satisfied that the applicant is of good character and, so far as can be ascertained, the applicant has complied with and will comply with, the laws of this and other states, the Department shall approve the application and issue a dealer license.
 A license entitles a dealer to carry on and conduct the business of a dealer during the calendar year in which the license is issued.
 Franchised new vehicle dealers must provide the Division a copy of the franchise agreement, or, in the case of a recreational vehicle dealer, a manufacturer-dealer agreement, prior to being licensed as a new vehicle dealer.

-§ 6313 Grounds for denying renewal of dealer license; suspension or revocation of license [For application of this section, see 79 Del.
+§ 6313 Grounds for denying application for, or renewal of, dealer license; suspension or revocation of license [For application of this section, see 79 Del.
 Laws, c.
 161, § 5]

 A dealer license applied for or issued pursuant to this chapter may be denied, suspended, or revoked for any 1 of the following reasons: